zichy/urmel/README.md

 1. Update `config.php.sample` and rename it to `config.php`.
     - Optionally, you can translate all text strings in `classes/l10n.php`.
 2. Upload everything to a web server.
 (Yes, this is old-school.)
+3. It should work.

-3. Use your credentials at `?login` to access the editor panel.
+Use your credentials at `?login` to access the editor panel.

 ## Text formatting